Zyver-Meeps/pixel-dungeon-2/README.md

 * HTML: `html:superDev` (this doesn't work yet, some classes need to be changed)
 * Generate IDEA project: `idea`

-For more info about those and other tasks: https://github.com/libgdx/libgdx/wiki/Gradle-on-the-Commandline#running-the-html-project
+So, For example, you would run `gradlew desktop:run` In windows.
+(Or `./gradlew desktop:run` if you are usinjg Linux) For more info about those and other tasks: https://github.com/libgdx/libgdx/wiki/Gradle-on-the-Commandline#running-the-html-project